 Good progress has been made in assembling the required land, however there are still a small number of properties left to acquire before the project can be delivered.

-This web-page will be updated with the progress of the CPO but should not be a replacement for those affected in seeking professional advice.
+This web-page will be updated with information on the Public Inquiry for the CPO but should not be a replacement for those affected in seeking professional advice.

 If you would like more information about the Compulsory Purchase Order process or would like to speak to a representative of Haringey Council, please contact:

 The Council made the CPO on 22 September and following a consultation (which ended on 28 October 2016) for affected parties to lodge responses, the DCLG considered the comments made on the Order.
 The Council received a notification, dated 22 December 2016, advising that the Secretary of State for Communities and Local Government had decided to hold a Public Inquiry into the Wards Corner CPO which is scheduled to commence on 11 July 2017 at Haringey Civic Centre, Wood Green, N22 8LE (please use postcode N22 8ZW if using SatNav).
 The inquiry notification letter from the Planning Inspectorate (PINS) can be viewed at the Council’s website here: www.haringey.gov.uk/wards-corner and Persona’s website at http://seven-sisters.persona-pi.com/.

 The Council submitted its Statement of Case to the Secretary of State on 2 February 2017.
 The Council and Grainger will continue engaging with objectors as far as possible in order to establish whether the concerns which have been raised can be addressed.
 If having considered the Statement of Case, you would like to discuss withdrawing your objection, please contact the Wards Corner CPO Project Team on the above details or alternatively, the Department for Communities and Local Government by e-mailing: email@example.com quoting reference: APP/NPCU/CPO/Y5420/77066 and the title of the Order.